YPG hosts MCAS-Yuma command team visit

-Col. Jared Stone (second from left), who recently assumed command of Marine Corps Air Station Yuma, got an opportunity to learn more about the extensive testing capabilities of Yuma Proving Ground (YPG) during a tour of the post on Monday, Nov.
-20, 2023.
+Col. Jared Stone, who recently assumed command of Marine Corps Air Station Yuma, got an opportunity to learn more about the extensive testing capabilities of U.S. Army Yuma Proving Ground (YPG) during a November tour of the post, in which he visited several sites and facilities.

 Accompanied by Sgt.
-Major Jason Davey (right), the tour consisted of stops and several sites and facilities, with Stone saying he was able to speak with several subject matter experts who had impressed him a great deal.
-Here, Combat Systems Branch Chief Marco Nixen (left) briefs the pair as YPG Commander Col. John Nelson looks on.
+Major Jason Davey, Stone’s first stop was at YPG headquarters building where they were given a lengthy briefing about the proving ground and its overall mission by commanding officer Col. John Nelson, Command Sgt.
+Maj.
+Mark Millare, and other YPG leaders.

+Nelson later explained the visit was about more than just showcasing the testing and training that happens at YPG, and the amazing job being done daily by the civilian workforce, it was also about maintaining connections.

 |Date Taken: